-Investment income decreased by nearly \$0.7 million from the prior year due to unrealized losses related to market values, partially offset by improved investment yield rates and higher investment balances.
+Investment income decreased by nearly \$0.7 million from fiscal year 2016 due to unrealized losses related to market values, partially offset by improved investment yield rates and higher investment balances.
 The Commission met all the targeted balances for its reserve funds.